themanaworld/tmwa/README.md

 Take a look at the [wiki](http://wiki.themanaworld.org/index.php/How_to_Develop) for user instructions.

-**Important note:** building from a github-generated tarball does not work!
+**Important note:** building from a GitHub-generated tarball does not work!
 You must either build from a git checkout or from a 'make dist' tarball.